WHAT IS MAKHANA?

 There are 3g of plant protein per snack bag of Oh Lily!
 Lily Pops.

-Our Lily Pops are paleo and vegan friendly as well as being gluten and refined sugar free.
+Our Lily Pops are paleo and vegan friendly as well as gluten and refined sugar free.

-So now you know all about the goodness within our Lily Pops, we urge you to join in our snacking evolution!
+So now you know all about the health benefits of water lily seeds , we urge you to join in our snacking evolution!